-Have you ever wondered where the term “boycott” come from?
-Many might be surprised it originates from Ireland in the time of Charles Stuart Parnell.
+Have you ever wondered where the term “boycott” comes from?
+Many might be surprised that it originates from Ireland in the time of Charles Stuart Parnell.

 Charles Cunningham Boycott (March 12, 1832 – June 19, 1897) was an English land agent who became infamous after he was ignored and ostracized by his Mayo Irish community in Ireland after treating them very badly.

 Their actions gave the English language the verb to boycott.

 Boycott was a former army officer and had served in the British Army 39th Regiment, which brought him to Ireland.
 After retiring from the army, Boycott worked as a land agent for Lord Erne, a major landowner in the Lough Mask area of County Mayo who lived off the exorbitant rents he charged tenants.
 Evictions by Boycott were many and bloody.

 In 1880, as part of Charles Stewart Parnell and the Land League’s campaign for the Three Fs (fair rent, fixity of tenure, and free sale) and opposition to evictions which were numerous and heartbreaking, action was taken against money grabbing landlords.

 When Boycott set about evicting 11 tenants the locals had had enough.
 The Mayo branch of the Irish Land League urged Boycott's employees to withdraw their labor and began a campaign of isolation against Boycott in the local community.

 This campaign included shops in nearby Ballinrobe refusing to serve him, and the withdrawal of services.
 Boycott found himself a marked man, not fearing violence but even worse the scorn, silence, and disdain of simply everyone he encountered.